AGrzes/yellow-loader/design/README.md

 * data - piece of data
 * delete - if plugin is able to detect deletion in source then should propagate this information - should not sent `data` field
 * move - if plugin is able to detect move in source then should propagate this information - it should send original location in `source.alt` field

+## File Data Source
+File plugins scans file system for specified files and expose them to rest of pipeline.
+It is also responsible for parsing known file formats by calling configured parser plugins.

+### Location
+Location is composed of
+* path - location relative to project root

+### Data
+File plugin generates data with following fields
+* content - content of file - raw or parsed
+* metadata - file metadata
+  * size - size of file
+  * updated - last modified time
+  * type - content type

+### Configuration
+File plugin uses paths relative to project root.

+File plugin on default will scan whole project directory tree.
+To change this one can define one or more file patterns.

+File plugin will use all loaded parser plugins - unless configured with specific plugins.